Girona–Costa Brava Airport: History

 The airport was built in 1965, but passenger traffic was modest.

 The early 2000s saw passenger numbers grow spectacularly after Ryanair chose Girona as one of its European hubs, marketing it as 'Barcelona-Girona'.
 In 1993, Girona Airport dealt with only 275,000 passengers; in the six years from 2002 to 2008 passenger numbers increased by nearly ten times from just over 500,000 to more than 5.5 million, but after Ryanair began to move their Barcelona operations from Girona to the larger El Prat International Airport, half of these were lost again in the next 4 years until 2012 with only 2.8 million passengers.
 2014 saw less than 2.2 million passengers pass through the airport.
 In 2016 it carried just 1.6 million passengers.

 Facilities

-The airport consists of one two-storey passenger terminal building.
+The airport consists of one two-story passenger terminal building.
 On the ground floor there are 33 check-in desks, with 11 boarding gates on the first floor for both domestic and international flights.
 Food is available in the departures area of the airport, as well as a few shops.